MicrosoftDocs/visualstudio-docs/docs/ide/navigating-code.md

 manager: "ghogen"
 ---
 # Navigating Code
-Visual Studio provides numerous ways to navigate to code in the editor.
-This topic summarizes the different ways you can navigate your code and provides links to topics that provide more detail.
+Visual Studio provides numerous ways to navigate code in the editor.
+This topic summarizes the different ways you can navigate your code, and provides links to topics that go into more detail.

 ## Navigate Backward and Navigate Forward commands
-You can move around in a document in several different ways.
-In addition to the standard operations, you can use the **Navigate Backward** (**Ctrl + MINUS**) and **Navigate Forward** (**Ctrl + Shift + MINUS**) buttons on the toolbar to move the insertion point to previous locations or return to more recent locations in the active document.
+You can use the **Navigate Backward** (**Ctrl + -**) and **Navigate Forward** (**Ctrl + Shift + -**) buttons on the toolbar to move the insertion point to previous locations, or to return to a more recent location from a previous location.
 These buttons retain the last 20 locations of the insertion point.
 These commands are also available on the **View** menu, under **Navigate Backward** and **Navigate Forward**.

 ![Forward and back navigation buttons](../ide/media/vs2017_nav_buttons.png)